-Part-time student (undergraduate): A student enrolled for fewer than 12 credits per semester or quarter, or fewer than 24 clock hours a
+Part-time student (undergraduate): A student enrolled for fewer than 12 credits per semester or quarter, or fewer than 24 clock hours a week each term.

 Personal counseling: One-on-one or group counseling with trained professionals for students who want to explore personal, educational, or vocational issues.